 Out of 11 well known Pyramids Of Dahsur, 5 pyramids are elaborated below in few words.
 Those are:

-The southern shining pyramid otherwise called Sneferu shining in south which is built with limestone has 2 entrances with a wooden stairway to follow.
+The southern shining pyramid otherwise called Sneferu shining in south which is built with limestone.
+And also it has 2 entrances with a wooden stairway to follow.
 On east a pyramid temple is built.
 And a Satellite pyramid is built to the south of Bent Pyramid has its own altar and 2 stone slab structures like main pyramid.

 The limestone rubble remaining of the White Pyramid is excavated for stone and detail investigation.
 However, pyramid is surrounded by a large rectangular enclosure wall.
 Almost ruined mortuary temple stands to the east of main pyramid.
 The causeway that enters the enclosure wall is still not investigated properly.
 The burial chamber with false flat ceilings, pylon structures at east of temple and some intact tombs inside the enclosure wall belonging to the relatives of Amenemhat II like Prince Amenemhatankh and Princesses Ita, Khnumet, Itiueret and Sithathormeret are the interesting features of White Pyramid.
 A wide variety of funerary furniture, wooden coffins, alabaster perfume jars, and canopic chests with large quantity of beautiful jewellery in the princess tombs makes White Pyramid an enriching tour.